Midland X-Talker T10 Review

 At 3.9 ounces and 5.5 inches tall, the X-Talker is one of the more slight radios in our test.
 It fits nicely in jacket pockets, waist belt pockets of backpacks, and clipped to a strap.
 We could easily forget that we were carrying the radio until we needed it.

-Clipped onto our shoulder strap, this model rides along just about as discrete as any model in our review of the best walkie talkies.
+Clipped onto our shoulder strap, this model rides along just about as discrete as any model in our review of the top-rated walkie talkies.
 We like the clip but don't trust its sturdiness enough to keep it clipped outside of a pack or pocket when skiing or mountain biking downhill.